UOIKENNA/StackOverflow_developers_survey/README.md

 # Licensing, Authors and Acknowledgements

 Credit to Stack Overflow for the data I used.
+I also credit https://github.com/iris-theof/developers_survey for providing me with guidance to perform this project.
 The code in this repository can be viewed and inputs will be welcome!.